 How Serious Are Car Accidents in South Florida?

-In the years spanning 2012 to 2019, there were a total of 1,677 car accident fatalities reported in Broward County.
-Another 186,993 people sustained injuries because they were involved in a wreck in Fort Lauderdale or surrounding towns.
+In 2022, there were a total of 239 car accident fatalities reported in Broward County.
+Another 20,901 people sustained injuries because they were involved in a wreck in Fort Lauderdale or surrounding towns.

 Operating a motor vehicle under the influence of drugs or alcohol is incredibly dangerous.
 In a city like Fort Lauderdale, where there’s no shortage of spots to enjoy a few drinks, drunk driving isn’t all that uncommon.
-Sadly, many of these impaired motorists cause crashes on Fort Lauderdale roads.
+Sadly, many of these impaired drivers cause accidents on the roads.
+The result, in many cases, is catastrophic.

 Studies show that driving while tired is perhaps just as dangerous – if not more so – than driving while drunk.
-Motorists who are on the road for long hours or long after dark tend to cause collisions in Fort Lauderdale.
+Drivers who are on the road for long hours or long after dark tend to cause accidents.

 Aggressive Intersection Maneuvers